Doxense/foundationdb-dotnet-client/README.md

 - You should NEVER block on Tasks by using .Wait() from non-async code.
 This will either dead-lock your application, or greatly degrade the performances.
 If you cannot do otherwise (ex: top-level call in a `void Main()` then at least wrap your code inside a `static async Task MainAsync(string[] args)` method, and do a `MainAsync(args).GetAwaiter().GetResult()`.

-- Don't give in, and resist the tentation of passing `CancellationToken.None` everywhere!
+- Don't give in, and resist the tenmptation of passing `CancellationToken.None` everywhere!
 Try to obtain a valid `CancellationToken` from your execution context (HTTP host, Task Worker environment, ...).
 This will allow the environment to safely shutdown and abort all pending transactions, without any risks of data corruption.
 If you don't have any easy source (like in a unit test framework), then at list provide you own using a global `CancellationTokenSource` that you can `Cancel()` in your shutdown code path.
 From inside your transactional code, you can get back the token anytime via the `tr.Cancellation` property which will trigger if the transaction completes or is aborted.

 How to build
 ------------

 ### Visual Studio Solution

-You will need Visual Studio .NET 2012 or 2013 and .NET 4.6.1 minimum to compile the solution.
+You will need Visual Studio .NET 2017 and .NET 4.6.1 minimum to compile the solution.

 You will also need to obtain the 'fdb_c.dll' C API binding from the foundationdb.com wesite, by installing the client SDK: